Guitar pick: History

-Tony D'Andrea was one of the first people to use celluloid to produce and sell guitar picks.
-In 1902 he came upon a sidewalk sale offering some sheets of tortoise shell colored cellulose nitrate plastic and dies, and eventually he would discover that the small pieces of celluloid he punched out with the dies were ideal for picking stringed instruments.
-From the 1920s through the 1950s, D'Andrea Manufacturing would dominate the world's international pick market, providing to major businesses such as Gibson, Fender, and Martin.
-One of the main reasons celluloid was so popular as guitar pick material was that it very closely imitated the sound and flexibility of a tortoise shell guitar pick.
-The practice of using Hawksbill turtles for their shells would become illegal in 1973 as a provision of the Convention of International Trade in Endangered Species of Wild Fauna and Flora (CITES), forcing musicians to find something else to pick with.

-Celluloid provided a good alternative in many ways.
+Celluloid provided a good alternative in multiple ways.
 Tortoise shell was rare, expensive, and had a tendency to break.
+(The practice of harvesting hawksbill turtles for their shells would become illegal in 1973 as a provision of the Convention of International Trade in Endangered Species of Wild Fauna and Flora (CITES).)
 Celluloid was made from cellulose, one of the most abundant raw materials in the world, and nitrocellulose combined with camphor under heat and pressure produced celluloid.
-Though originally meant as a replacement for ivory billiard balls, celluloid began being used for many things for its flexibility, durability, and relative inexpensiveness, making it a natural candidate as a material for guitar picks.
+Though originally meant as a replacement for ivory billiard balls, celluloid began being used for a number of things for its flexibility, durability, and relative inexpensiveness, making it a natural candidate as a material for guitar picks.
+One of the main reasons celluloid was so popular as guitar pick material was that it closely imitated the sound and flexibility of a tortoise shell guitar pick.
 Later, other materials, such as nylon (and less commonly wood, glass, or metal) would become popular for making guitar picks for their increased grip, flexibility, or tonal qualities.

-Styles

-D'Andrea Picks was the first company to create custom pick imprinting in 1938, allowing customers to order imprinting up to 12 block letters.
-One of the first to make the player imprint popular was guitarist Nick Lucas in the early 1930s.